-A micro-credential is a short, competency-based recognition that allows an educator to demonstrate mastery in a particular area such as Bully Free Schools or English Language Learners.
-The OEA/NEA micro-credentials are created by educators, for educators and are grounded in research and best-practices designed to be:
+A micro-credential is a short, competency-based recognition that allows an educator to demonstrate mastery in a particular area such as Trauma Informed Pedagogy, Bully Free Schools, or English Language Learners.
+NEA micro-credentials are created by educators, for educators, and are grounded in research and best-practices designed to be:

 - Personalized: Create your own learning journey, based on your interests and career goals; gaps in your skills; and the needs of your students, school, district.